Frozen Strawberry & Raspberry Cheesecake Mousse

 Let’s make a cheesecake

 Step 4.
-Gently fold the chopped strawberries the have been diced small and raspberries into the cream mixture.making a strawberry mouse batter.
+Gently fold the chopped strawberries, diced small and raspberries into the cream mixture.

 Step 5.
 Pour half of the cheesecake batter into the plastic-lined loaf pan.
-Then sprinkle the graham crackers over the first layer, then add the next layer of the cream cheese mousse.
+Then sprinkle the graham crackers over the first layer, and add the next layer of the cream cheese mousse.

 Step 6.
 Cover the mousse with the excess plastic wrap and put it in the freezer.
 Let chill for three or more hours

 Step 7.
-When ready to serve, remove the cheesecake from the freezer and carefully pull it out of the pan.
-You can use the plastic wrap to pull it out.
+When ready to serve, remove the cheesecake from the freezer and carefully remove it from the pan.
+You can use plastic wrap to help you do this.
 Slice and enjoy!

 Strawberry tips

-• When you are using strawberries in a frozen dessert that needs to be sliced, cut the berries into small dice.
+• Cut the berries into small dice when using strawberries in a frozen dessert that needs to be sliced.
 When strawberries are left in big pieces they freeze like an ice cube and are impossible to cut.
 The smaller pieces of strawberries will soften quicker and will be easier to cut through.

 More great strawberry recipes